MiamiOH-CSE274/Portfolio/README.md

 Vise

 For the Vise project there are two obvious data structure designs.
 The two reasonable options are Adjacency Matrix and Adjacency Lists.

 The Adjacency Matrix is a matrix that the columns as the vertices and the rows as all the possible edges.
 At each row and column, there is a value that tells whether there is an edge from that vertex to that edge.

 The Adjaceny List is an array with the vertices.
 Each vertex contains a list of the edges that are connected to that vertex.
 The list can be in Linked List form or array form or another type of list data structure.

 The trade offs between Adjacency Matrix and Adjacency List are in the size and running times of the methods.

 Adjacency Lists take up less space than Adjacency Matrix.
 The size of an Adjacency Matrix is 0(n^2) and the size of an Adjacency List is at worst 0(n+m) but at best 0(n+dn), where n is the number of vertices, m is the number of edges, and d is the degree of the graph.

 The running times of Adjacency List determining the neighbors of one node is a lot faster than when the Adjacency Matrix determines the neighbors of one node.

 In the Adjacency List, the neighbors are linked to the vertex so the vertex needs to be found and then all of the neighbors are there.

 In the Adjacency Matrix, the vertex must be found and then you must go through each spot in the row to determine the neighbors of that vertex.

 Also with Adjacency Matrices, the question about a specific edge can be found easily, as well as inserting and deleting edges.

 With Adjacency Lists it is harder to check whether a specific edge is in the graph.
 Adjacency Lists save more space than Adjacency Matrix.

 An application where Adjacency Lists would be better is in this Vise project or in Road Map applications.

 An application where Adjacency Matrix would be better is where you want to determine if a specific edge is in the graph.

 Otherwise Adjacency Lists are the clear winners especially if space is an issue.

+In the Vise project, Adjacency Lists are the better data structure because there needs to be easy access to all the neighbors of a vertex, in order to run isCompleted and doVise methods easily.
+Also this allows the depth-first search to be ran faster, which is an algorithm needed for this project.